-In 2000 Lear was a signatory to a letter addressed to President Bill Clinton, asking him to place a moratorium on federal death penalty executions.
-The letter specifically opposed the scheduled execution of death row inmate Juan Garza, stating: “We cannot bring Mr. Garza or others back if we decide that they were the victims of a death penalty system distorted by bias and arbitrariness.”
-Garza was a convicted drug dealer who had murdered three people in the U.S. and was suspected of four more killings in Mexico.
-Other signers of the letter included Mary Frances Berry, Julian Bond, Wade Henderson, Jesse Jackson, Jim Wallis, Barbra Streisand, Robert Reich, and George Soros.
+In 2000 Lear was a signatory to a letter asking President Bill Clinton to place a moratorium on federal death-penalty executions, on grounds that the “death penalty system” was “distorted by bias and arbitrariness.”
+Other signers included Mary Frances Berry, Julian Bond, Wade Henderson, Jesse Jackson, Jim Wallis, Barbra Streisand, Robert Reich, and George Soros.

 In a 2002 interview with PBS, Lear was asked by host Bill Moyers, “Did your heart leap with joy last week when the Federal Court in California said that the Pledge of Allegiance is unconstitutional because that phrase ‘one nation, Under God’ violates the separation of church and state?”
 Lear responded: “I won’t say that I was pleased; [but] I wasn’t upset.”